 The first thing you see when you enter a presentation is the overview.
-Each circle you see in the overview is called a topic, and each topic can include subtopics.
+The overview contains topics, and each topic can include subtopics.
 Your structure includes connectors between topics and subtopics that follow the path of your presentation.
 Templates come with a predesigned structure to get you started, and can be edited to fit your content.

-Tip: Before jumping in, try sketching out an overview of the main points you’d like to highlight.
+Tip: Before jumping in, try sketching out a mind map of the main points you’d like to highlight.
 That way you’ll have a better idea of how to structure your content.

 You can add more topics from the overview.
 To add another topic, simply click +Topic in the left sidebar and choose a topic type.
 The new topic will be added to the end of the presentation’s path.

 When adding a new topic, the style and format of the topic cover will copy the previously edited or selected topic.